Colombian Child Hosting Program

-US cell phones for each companion's use to reach the children/families/agency during the program.
+US cell phones are provided for each ICBF companion's use to reach the children/families/agency during the program.

 Child’s Colombian Expenses:

-The child’s passport, integral report, tourist visa, accommodations and meals during preparation program, and roundtrip airfare from Bogota to Florida or Texas are provided by the Colombian government, along with the social worker who will accompany each group of seven children, institution and ICBF coordination pre and post program.
+The child’s passport, integral report, tourist visa, accommodations and meals during preparation program, and roundtrip airfare from Bogota to Denver are provided by the Colombian government, along with the social worker who will accompany each group of seven children, institution and ICBF coordination pre and post program.

 Additional fees which are the responsibility of the host parent/s:

 Host parent report, also known as a mini home study.
 This may be completed by an agency in your city or through A Love Beyond Borders.
 The charge is $400 through ALBB.
 Please let us know if you would like us to provide this service.

 Necessary FBI police clearances for participation in the program ($100 for two)

 Airfare for the child from the program's US port of pick up and departure to your home either by air or car (accompanied with you).